hgins-tekina/MyMusi/README.md

-# Voice-Recognition-AI
+# Speech-Recognized-Music_Player
-An Assistant which can only be used for playing a few songs.
+An Assistant which can be used for playing a few songs by using voice commands.
+It uses Google's Text To Speech engine for its speech recognition.